AuthEceSoftEng/jira-apache-downloader/README.md

 ======================
 This is a tool that allows retrieving Jira issue tracking data from the [Apache Jira server](https://issues.apache.org/jira/rest/api/2/).
-It is based on the JIDownloader tool (available [here](https://github.com/thdiaman/JIDownloader)), and is part of the paper `Jira Issue Tracking Data of Apache Software Foundation` that has been submitted.
+It is based on the JIDownloader tool (available [here](https://github.com/thdiaman/JIDownloader)), and is part of the paper `Semantically-enriched Jira Issue Tracking Data` that has been submitted to the IEEE/ACM 20th International Conference on Mining Software Repositories.
 The dataset is available in [this link](https://doi.org/10.5281/zenodo.5665895).

 Prerequisites
 -------------